ageller/CIERA_REU/website_design/README.md

-# A template for a basic website.
+# A template for a basic website

 Your websites should all look substantially different from this, but we will use this as an example about how the various pieces of a website work together.